Nursing, School of

 - Nurse Educator

 The School of Nursing also offers an MS in Nursing with a concentration in Family Nursing Practice.
 This program is described elsewhere in this catalog.
-Finally, SJSU and Fresno State University are partners in offering a joint Doctorate in Nursing Practice, a mostly online program administered by Fresno State.
+Finally, SJSU offers a joint Doctorate in Nursing Practice, a mostly online program.

 All options are offered only if student enrollment is adequate.
 Please check the school website at http://www.sjsu.edu/nursing/ for current information on the status of our graduate programs and courses being offered.